 The condition~\eqref{topconditioneq} in this case therefore becomes $\im \Upsilon^3_N = ( \im \Upsilon^3_N) \cap ( \im \Upsilon^3_M)$, and~\eqref{mvmaineq} thus becomes $b^3(X) = b^3(M) = b^3(M) - \dim( \im \Upsilon^3_M) + 1$.

-In summary, in both cases (which include all the known examples of AC $\G$~manifolds), we find that the dimension of the moduli space of glued compact $\G$~manifolds that are constructed in~\cite{Kdesings} is exactly one dimension higher than the ``extended reduced moduli space'' $\breve{\mathcal M}'_{\nu}$ of the CS $\G$~manifold which has been resolved, so we can view the CS moduli space almost literally as ``the boundary'' of the moduli space of compact $\G$~manifolds, at least locally.
+To summarize: in both cases (which include all the known examples of AC $\G$~manifolds), we find that the dimension of the moduli space of glued compact $\G$~manifolds that are constructed in~\cite{Kdesings} is exactly one dimension higher than the ``reduced moduli space'' $\breve{\mathcal M}_{\nu}$ of the CS $\G$~manifold which has been resolved so, informally, we can view the reduced CS moduli space almost literally as ``the boundary'' of the moduli space of compact $\G$~manifolds, at least locally.